hewjoe/storied-life/STATUS_REPORT.md

 # Project Status Report & Next Steps

-Here is an analysis of the Digital Memorial Platform's current implementation status based on `PROJECT.md`, with recommendations for prioritization.
+Here is an analysis of the Digital Legacy Platform's current implementation status based on `PROJECT.md`, with recommendations for prioritization.

 #### **Overall Summary**

-The project has a strong foundation.
-The backend API and the overall service architecture (Docker, Traefik, LiteLLM) are well-developed and seem to cover most of the MVP requirements.
-However, the **frontend is in a very early, "scaffolding" stage** and does not yet provide access to the backend functionality.
+The project has a strong foundation with significant progress on authentication infrastructure.
+The backend API and the overall service architecture (Docker, Traefik, LiteLLM) are well-developed and cover most of the MVP requirements. **Authentication using Authentik has been fully implemented**, providing a robust foundation for user management and access control.
+However, the **frontend is still in a very early, "scaffolding" stage** and does not yet provide access to the backend functionality.
 The immediate priority is to build out the UI to expose the existing backend capabilities.

+---

+### **Authentication & Authorization Implementation Status**

+#### **✅ COMPLETED: Authentik Integration**
+*   **Authentication Service**: Fully migrated from Authelia to Authentik for identity management
+*   **Forward Auth**: Traefik configured to handle authentication via Authentik at `auth.projecthewitt.info`
+*   **User Management**: Automatic user creation from Authentik headers with group-based admin privileges
+*   **Social Login Ready**: Authentik configured to support Google, Facebook, and Microsoft OAuth
+*   **Authorization Framework**: Multi-level permission system (Anonymous → User → Family Admin → System Admin)
+*   **API Endpoints**: Complete authentication API with status checking and user management
+*   **Security**: JWT fallback authentication, bcrypt password hashing, session management
+*   **Documentation**: Comprehensive AUTH.md covering all authentication aspects

+#### **Visibility & Access Control System**
+*   **Anonymous Access**: Main page accessible to anonymous users with public content
+*   **Content Visibility Levels**: Private, Group, and Public content classification
+*   **Group-based Permissions**: Family groups with admin controls
+*   **Header-based Auth**: Seamless integration with Traefik forward-auth headers

 ---